 I was covering an airport's open house, so visitors were allowed into some aircraft, a fact I wanted to show without bringing too much attention to the particulars of the person we see inside.
-Beyond that, it's a detail shot that plays with shapes more than forms: the various diagonal lines seen through the cockpit, the soft curves of engine cowling (bottom right corner) and top turret (at left).
-And in the midst of those more rigid elements, a flag.
+Beyond that, it's a detail shot that plays with shapes and forms: the various diagonal lines seen through the cockpit, the soft curves of engine cowling (bottom right corner) and top turret (at left).
+And in the midst of those more rigid elements, a flag snapping in the breeze.

 That American flag is the only colorful element in the image.
 Yes, a bit of one yellow propeller tip is visible, and the sky is blue and the paint along the fuselage ahead of the pilots is green, but those colors are all very muted, barely registering as colors in the viewer's eyes.
 It's the flag that really stands out.